nucypher/nucypher/docs/source/guides/staking_guide.rst

 Interactive Method
 ------------------

-Run an Ethereum node for Stakeholder
+Run an Ethereum node for Staker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Assuming you have ``geth`` installed, let's run a node on Görli testnet.
-On StakeHolder side, it's ok to run a light node.
+On the Staker side, it's ok to run a light node.

 .. code:: bash